PokeSerGG/redemrp_planting/README.md

 # redemrp_planting script!

-- I am not giving more support of resources created for this framework.
+- I am not giving more support for this resource.

 ## 1. Requirements